chairz/FAS_management-be/README.md

 # Financial Assistance Scheme Management System

 This project is a backend service for managing financial assistance schemes, applicants, and their applications.
-It is built with FastAPI and MySQL, and is containerized using Docker for easy setup and deployment.
+It is built on macOS with FastAPI and MySQL, and is containerized using Docker for easy setup and deployment.

 ## Table of Contents
 - [Overview](#overview)